evanx/redis-scan-bash/README.md

 ### Further plans

 - regex for filtering keys
-- refactor as a standalone bash script not necessarily via bashrc
+- refactor as a standalone bash script not necessarily via bashrc (DONE)
 - write a Node version

 When a future Node version has V8 supporting async/await so Babel not is required and start up time is quick.

 Then Node will be an excellent choice for console apps like this.

+Hopefully I will be inspired to write the Node version in meantime, even though it will not be as useful because of slow startup.

-### Upcoming refactor
+### Upcoming refactor (DONE)

 I'll be refactoring to externalise the `RedisScan` function from `bashrc`